 Working for a Western Company in Vietnam

-Western firms are considerably easier, they pay better, and they often have more well-developed operations-management, such as a clear delineation of roles, operational best-practises, on-time salary disbursements, SaaS infastructure to run things smoothly, etc. These make for better working conditions, and also beef-up employees’ resumes with recognizable skills.
+Western firms are considerably easier to work for, they pay better, and they often have more well-developed operations-management, such as clearly delineated roles, operational best-practises, on-time salary disbursements, SaaS infastructure to run things smoothly, etc. These make for better working conditions, and also beef-up employees’ resumes with tangible and respectable skills.
 We’ve experienced this operations knowledge-transfer first-hand, and it is a definitive-plus which benefits Vietnamese Millennial employees.

 American firms are also less-likely to require their junior employees to do non-work-related things for them, like do family-errands for bosses, take care of the bosses’ kids, or attend mandatory alcohol-fueled schmoozing of clients, which are quite common in Asian business.